South Channel Fort: Marine life

 The waters of Port Phillip surround the island.
 The rocks that make up the fort provide a habitat for a range of marine organisms, including kelp forests and invertebrates that attach to the rocks.
 Colourful sponges and soft corals grow amongst the rocks and jetty structures.
 The small torpedo bay supports areas of seagrass, and many fish can be seen there as well as under the pier.

 South Channel Fort was listed on the now-defunct Register of the National Estate, both for its historic significance and its conservation importance as a breeding site for the white-faced storm-petrel.
 The site is within the boundaries of the Swan Bay and Port Phillip Bay Islands Important Bird Area, identified as such by BirdLife International.
 Other species visiting the island include little penguins, black-faced cormorants and Australian fur seals.
 Since 1995, it has been managed as part of the Mornington Peninsula National Park.
 Public access is permitted during daylight hours and it is a popular diving site.

+On March 10th, 2021, Melbourne based band Mildlife travelled by boat to South Channel Island to perform a live music concert.